An ELIXIR Node is a collection of research institutes within a member country. ELIXIR Nodes run the resources and

 List of Nodes

 The dates show when each country joined ELIXIR.
-Cyprus and Austria are not yet members of ELIXIR.
+Cyprus, Austria and Romania are not yet members of ELIXIR.
 They are observers and are working towards full membership (see How countries join and establish a Node).

 Explore the Nodes